SharDeveloper/sharc/README.md

 # sharc
 Compiler for the Shar programming language.

-The installer is only available for the version from branch "stable", you are on branch "dev".
+The files required for work are only available for the version from the "stable" branch, you are in the "dev" branch.